BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Satellite cells, their activation factors.

-• Muscle tissue is important for movement, thermogenesis and the body’s glucose homeostasis.
+• Muscle tissue is important for movement, thermogenesis and glucose homeostasis.

 • Muscle fuel, what factors affect it.